yriyazi/Plane_Tention_Comparison/README.md

 For modeling data and validation details, please refer to the shared [Google Drive Folder](https://drive.google.com/drive/my-drive).

-For any questions or inquiries about the project, please contact [Your Name](mailto:your.email@example.com).
+For any questions or inquiries about the project, please contact [Yassin Riyazi](iyasiniyasin98@gmail.com).

----

-**Note:** Make sure to replace placeholders like "your-username," "Your Name," and "your.email@example.com" with your actual information.
-Additionally, create the necessary directories and files mentioned in the README.